What is it about sports that inspires such loyalty and camaraderie or, conversely, that provokes fans to take the

 Sport Studies faculty

 The interdisciplinary concentration in Sport Studies offers students a program that combines rigorous and in-depth analysis of sports with a specific disciplinary focus on applied psychology, sociology, economics, communication, or legal studies, as well as exposure to more broad-based knowledge in the study of the institution and cultural practice of sports.
 Faculty in this concentration are drawn from Applied Psychology, Communication, Economics, English and Cultural Studies, Legal Studies, Science, and Sociology.

-Faculty work with students to develop relevant internships and directed studies consistent with the students' interests, curricular needs, and graduate school and career plans.
+Faculty work with students to develop relevant internships and directed studies consistent with each student's interests, curricular needs, and graduate school and career plans.